cyclone-6/scripts/README.md

 Bash script that shuffles a deck of cards (with, or without, jokers), deals out a given number of 5 card hands and displays them with Unicode characters representing the four card suits.

+## getlyrics.sh

+Bash script that retrieves song lyrics from internet to the terminal.
+Requires curl.

 ## imgresizer.sh

 Bash script that resizes jpg or png images to given dimensions in a specified directory.
 Requires ImageMagick.